asefatesfay/system-design-architecture/system-design-topics/67-nordstrom-platform-story.md

 Before the platform my team built, Nordstrom.com was architecturally fragile.
-Each product team — Search and Browse, Product Detail Page, Checkout, Recommendations, and others — hosted their own separate web application.
+Each product team — Search and Browse, Product Detail Page, Checkout, Recommendations, and others — hosted their own separate web application on individual EC2 instances.
+The applications were React-based but server-side rendered using .NET, which created a problematic split: product teams wrote React components but relied on the platform team's .NET infrastructure to render them server-side.
 A "front-door" routing layer sat in front of them all, forwarding requests to the correct team's application based on the URL pattern.

 My team's responsibility was navigation: we rendered the header, footer, and global navigation, then injected the appropriate team's rendered content